 On FHA 203(k) loans, you may not be related to the contractor and the contractor may not be related to any other party to the transaction.

-On FHA 203(k) loans, this is generally not allowed.
-HUD requires the work as outlined in the bid to be performed after closing by the contractor who provided the bid during the loan process.
+On FHA 203(k) or USDA renovation loans, this is generally not allowed.
+The work as outlined in the bid needs to be performed after closing by the contractor who provided the bid during the loan process.
 If a health or safety issue arises during renovation, discuss the situation with Diamond Residential Mortgage Corporation.

 On HomeStyle® Renovation loans, you may be able to make minor changes to the scope of work.
 Clear any changes to the scope of work with Diamond Residential Mortgage Corporation first, otherwise, you may not be reimbursed for the extra costs.